nedius/discord4bot/README.md

 # Discord4bot
 Discord client for bot account

+### _I decided to rewrite the discord4bot on VUE.JS.
+This will help ease development._

 #### Using your person account, not bot account, are against Discord TOS and can result in an account termination! ([link](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)) USE AT YOUR OWN RISK

 ### Feature List